abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/keycloak/keycloak_deployment_azure_cobalt100.md

 {"status":"UP"}
 ```

-## What you've learned and what's next
+### What you've learned and what's next

-You now have Keycloak running successfully on Azure Cobalt 100 Arm64 with PostgreSQL integration and a working admin console.
+You now have Keycloak running successfully on Azure Cobalt 100 Arm64 with PostgreSQL integration, a systemd service, and a working admin console.

-Next, you'll configure a Flask application and integrate it with Keycloak using OAuth2/OpenID Connect authentication.
+Next, you'll configure a Flask application and integrate it with Keycloak using OAuth2/OpenID Connect authenticatio